joshnuss/1000experiments.dev/posts/151-supabase-saas-plan.md

 - `checkout` for making the initial payment
 - `change-plan` when the member wants to upgrade/downgrade their plan
 - `cancel-account` called to cancel the member's account
-- `stripe-webhook-handler` handles webhooks from stripes, and updates the payment history or marks the member paid/unpaid
+- `stripe-webhook-handler` handles webhooks from Stripe, and updates the payment history or marks the member paid/unpaid

 ## Notes